-CRD stands for Central Registration Depository, which is a database that holds information about brokers and brokerage firms.
-Every stockbroker (“registered representative”) licensed to sell securities in this country has what is a called a CRD number.
+CRD stands for Central Registration Depository, which is a database that holds information about financial advisors and brokerage firms.
+Every financial advisor (“registered representative”) licensed to sell securities in this country has what is a called a CRD number.
 Although the CRD report is not all inclusive—and can sometimes be incomplete—it does include certain information about:

-Each broker and brokerage firm is required to disclose certain information during the licensing and registration process and is assigned a CRD number.
+Each financial advisor and brokerage firm is required to disclose certain information during the licensing and registration process and is assigned a CRD number.

 We repeatedly recommend that individual investors do their research before handing over your life savings to an investment professional.
 Just a little extra time invested in research can go a long way toward reducing the chance that you will become a victim of investment fraud.